September 7 – November 9, 2017

 Main Event: 5pm – 8pm

-Live Music by Sandi Poindexter
+Live Music by Sandi Poindexter and Friends

 In an exploration of what it means to labor creatively, Guest Curator Yukiko Koide brings together work by six artists from Creative Growth Art Center in Oakland, California and six artists from Atelier Yamanami in Shiga, Japan; both creative spaces for adults with disabilities that are renowned for nourishing and producing outstanding artists.
 Labor of Love includes work by Momoka Imura, Kazumi Kamae, Yumiko Kawai, Masayo Takiguchi, Hideaki Yoshikawa, and Ai Yamamoto from Atelier Yamanami alongside work by Creative Growth artists Susan Janow, Dan Miller, Carrie Oyama, Tony Pedemonte, Barry Regan, and Monica Valentine.